Initiating and Maintaining Support Groups in Liver Clinics - Hepatitis C

 - Usually open to family members.

-Example: Guest lectures for hepatitis C patients and their family members
+- Example: Guest lectures for patients with cirrhosis and their family members

 - Objective: Mental health intervention.

 - Led and facilitated by a mental health professional.